tylerchilds/cutestrap/features/bundle.md

 ### Base

+This file is Cutestrap's <a href="https://necolas.github.io/normalize.css/" target="_blank">Normalize.css</a>
+or <a href="https://meyerweb.com/eric/tools/css/reset/" target="_blank">Reset.css</a>,
-This file is Cutestrap's [Normalize.css](https://necolas.github.io/normalize.css/) or [Reset.css](https://meyerweb.com/eric/tools/css/reset/), but it's more opinionated than either of those, since it follows the baseline grid.
+but it's more opinionated than either of those, since it follows the baseline grid.

 Base does not have any classes and styles HTML elements directly.
 It follows browser defaults and web standards, such as link colors and underlines, but